-Clyne - a two and half minute piece of flash fiction, not qute as brooding as it seems, written for a 'Noir' themed evening.
+Clyne - a two and half minute piece of flash fiction, not quite as brooding as it seems, written for a 'Noir' themed evening.

-If you’d like him to appear and read them for your own event or private gathering, either alone or with Suzie's or Hattie's lovely songs, click here for Gig in the House.
+If you’d like him to appear and read them for your own event or private gathering, either alone or with a fellow writer, click here for Gig in the House.